SimrahRuqiya/SimrahRuqiya/README.md

 # .𖥔 ݁ ˖ ✦ Hi, I'm Simrah .𖥔 ݁ ˖ ✦
 Welcome to my GitHub!
-I'm currently exploring web and mobile development, cloud computing, and system administration.
+I'm currently exploring networking, cloud computing, web and mobile development and and system administration.
 I enjoy turning ideas into projects and I'm always eager to learn something new!

             ╱|、
           (˚ˎ 。7